India - Siridao House Project

 All items were made except for the sinks and taps

-Every item made including the beaten copper sinks
+Every item was made, including the beaten copper sinks

 The black painted terracotta urns and hardwood pedestal bases